-The per capita income in Westover in 2010 was $10,071, which is low income relative to Maryland and the nation.
-This equates to an annual income of $40,284 for a family of four.
-Westover also has one of the higher rates of people living in poverty in the nation, with 34.92% of its population below the federal poverty line.
+The per capita income in Westover in 2010 was $10,831, which is low income relative to Maryland and the nation.
+This equates to an annual income of $43,324 for a family of four.
+However, Westover contains both very wealthy and poor people as well.

 Westover is an extremely ethnically-diverse town.
 The people who call Westover home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Westover residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Westover include German, English, Italian, and African.
+Important ancestries of people in Westover include Irish, English, Italian, and Polish.

 The most common language spoken in Westover is English.
 Other important languages spoken here include Spanish and German.